nyreehinton/content-ops-starter/content/pages/blog/the-central-hypothesis.md

   model.
-This means that mileage displayed on the odometer may not reflect the actual road distance covered, but rather a software-generated estimation that can be adjusted dynamically based on energy efficiency calculations, driving style, and Tesla’s internal algorithms.
+This means that mileage displayed on the odometer may not reflect the actual road distance covered, but rather a software-generated estimation that can be adjusted dynamically based on energy efficiency calculations, driving style, and Tesla's internal algorithms.
 bottomSections: []
 isFeatured: true
 isDraft: false